 Kicking off his 2014/15 Season Corey McKern will make his debut with the Phoenix Symphonyas a Soloist in Orff's Carmina Burana.
-Performances are September 19 and 20, 2014 in Symphony Hall.
-TICKETS >

-La Bohème.
+On May 9 and 11, 2014 Corey stars as Marcello in Florentine Opera's production of Puccini's La Bohème.
 Corey appears alongside rising talents Alyson Cambridge (Mimi), Noah Stewart (Rodolfo) and Katrina Thurman (Musetta).

 In October Corey debuts the role of MacHeath in Indianapolis Opera's premiere production of Weill's The Threepenny Opera.
 Corey last appeard with Indy Opera in 2009

 as Harlequin in Ariadne auf Naxos.
 Says the singer, "I was born in Indianapolis, both of my parents are from here and many of my relatives still live here, so it's definitely a company that feels like home!"